Automotive Journalism MAStudy level: Postgraduate

 1 year full-time

-This course immerses you in the world of automotive journalism and equips you with the skills needed to help you stand out among the large number of applicants for sought-after jobs in automotive media and the motor industry.
+The course provides a focused route into jobs with brands in automotive media, immersing you in the world of automotive journalism and equipping you with skills needed to stand out for sought-after jobs in automotive media and the motor industry.

-- The course team is led by an award-winning motoring journalist, author and editor, and includes specialist tutors with practical journalism experience in fields ranging from news and feature writing to video production to virtual reality.
+- The course team is led by an award-winning motoring journalist, author and editor, and includes specialist tutors with practical journalism experience in fields ranging from news and feature writing to video production to virtual reality (staff may be subject to change).

-- You will have the opportunity to write, design and produce your own automotive magazine, Automotive, which is published online and in print form.
+- You will have the opportunity2 to write, design and produce your own automotive magazine, Automotive, which is published online and in print form.

 Why you should study this course